kdk745/car-challenge/README.md

 ```

-Navigate the the urls listed above.
+Navigate to the urls listed above.
 Page should work the same way.